• Home

 Physicians must understand that obesity is a serious medical condition; it cannot be addressed in the same way for all patients.
 Deploying a personalized approach to care, building a supportive care delivery system, offering affordable solutions, and communicating with stakeholders are crucial to patient treatment plans.

 The field of obesity medicine is growing.
 Physicians must continue to educate themselves on the latest obesity treatment options to help patients lose weight and maintain a healthy body mass index.
-If you are a physician looking to better understand the role of anti-obesity medications in obesity treatment plans, then the Anti-obesity Medications Course produced by American Physician Institute is for you.
+If you are a physician looking to better understand the role of anti-obesity medications in obesity treatment plans, then the Anti-obesity Medications Course by The Pass Machine is for you.
 This course is taught by a physician certified by the American Board of Obesity Medicine and is worth 4 CME credits through the Accreditation Council for Continuing Medical Education.
 Register at https://www.thepassmachine.com/anti-obesity-medications-course/ to start helping your patients treat their obesity and obesity-related diseases.

 Filed Under: All Posts, Family Medicine, Internal Medicine, Obesity Management, Pediatrics